2 EPB 5759. This is the only non

 MLV 68008(left) and 68009. (right) These are from the 1961 phase 2 batch.
 68008 is available for use and being repainted steadily into "multiple unit green".
 Both are now located at a site in the London area, where restoration is ongoing.

-MLV 68002-The other 1959 built motor luggage van is currently at Southall (West Coast Railways) shed undergoing full restoration and appeared at depot open days at Ramsgate and Slade Green.
-It and 5759 are the only privately preserved emus to do so since privatisation.
+MLV 68002-The other 1959 built motor luggage van is currently at Southall (West Coast Railways) shed fully restored externally in Network South East livery as 9002.
+It appeared at depot open days at Ramsgate and Slade Green.
+68002 and 5759 are the only privately preserved emus to do so since privatisation.
 It is in working order and we would be happy to consider invites to other events.
-It has been repainted in the Network South East livery.